 - Identify efficiency and effectiveness of the internal control systems in place in the business entity through addition or updates to ensure sustainable updates; and

 - Enhance the business entity’s performance efficiency and competitive capabilities through having the ability to face unforeseen changes in the market and define the causes of failure to implement the internal control systems.

 What are the Internal Audit Services in Kuwait provided by Baker Tilly?

-- Provision of internal audit services on outsourced or co-sourced basis;
+- Provision of internal audit services on an outsourced or co-sourced basis.

 - Implement all corrective actions that arise from internal control review reports.